AlexBlandin/TranSAT/notes.md

 13 | 13m39.484s

-Transat v0.3.5 (v0.3 but using bitsets and taking out the old state, shrinking mem. footprint, leaving the old state in as ballast gives v0.3 timings, proving size matters for prefetching)
+TranSAT v0.3.5 (v0.3 but using bitsets and taking out the old state, shrinking mem. footprint, leaving the old state in as ballast gives v0.3 timings, proving size matters for prefetching)
  N | FIRSTROW
 -----------------
  8 | 0m0.016s